hrouhizadeh/multilingual_concept_normalization/src/embedding_generation/README.md

 | diabetes | ["C0011847"] | 1 | 0 | ... | 1 | 1 | ... |
 | hypertension | ["C0020538"] | 1 | 1 | ... | 1 | 0 | ... |

-- `word`: The medical term to embed
+- `term`: The medical term to embed
 - `CUI`: List of UMLS Concept Unique Identifiers (as string representation of list)
 - Binary columns (1/0): Indicate which vocabularies/ontologies the term belongs to